 I’m sure I have one of these somewhere but have not used it in years.
 Often you can simply scrape or wash fresh vegetables instead or use your paring knife.

 Lemon juice for pancakes gets brought ready squeezed.
-If I have to get juice from a fresh lemon or orange I squeeze them manually or mash them with a spoon
+If I have to get juice from a fresh lemon, lime or orange I squeeze them manually or mash them with a spoon.

 Don’t bother with non-stick or stainless steel woks.
 Get a carbon steel wok of 13-14 inches and season it.

 I use my microwave a lot but I really should use it more creatively.
 Mainly I use it to cook frozen vegetables.
 A bowl of frozen veg can be cooked in just a few minutes.
 I also use it to make polenta or mug brownies.